 Nowadays, solar energy becomes the most attractive energy source due to its renewable and non-polluting characteristics.
 Solar energy has the potential to satisfy all our future energy needs if we are able to suitably harness it.
-The prime advantage of the rooftop solar system is that it can be used to reduce your electricity bills.
+The prime advantage of the rooftop solar system is to save on electricity bills.

 You can expect a considerable drop in your electricity bills based on the size of the solar system and your consumption of power.
-In addition to that, you will be paid if you can export the surplus energy to the grid.
+In addition to that, you will get the earnings while exporting the surplus energy to the grid.
 Generally, solar energy system has less maintenance.
 Most solar system producers offer twenty – twenty-five years of warranty.

 The only maintenance required for the solar system is cleaning them two or three times per year.
 The solar power industry is witnessing advancements constantly.
 These developments will help to use the electric input of solar energy more effectively.
-Unlike fossil fuels, solar energy can be considered the most effective clean energy source.
+Unlike fossil fuels, solar energy is the most effective clean energy source.
 Even though, solar energy also has its own disadvantages.

 The drawback of a solar system